wwwllllllll/bcm-wiced-sdk/README.txt

        not capable of driving the WLAN sleep clock.
 An external 32kHz clock is required for these platforms.

- * Wi-Fi Powersave Max.
-Sleep Time
-   The WLAN firmware sleep time is limited to a maxium of 1 second.
-Attempts to set the Wi-Fi listen interval longer than 1 second using the wiced_wifi_set_listen_interval() function will be ignored.

  * libc does not include support for printing uint64_t (long long)

  * RTOS detection may cause OpenOCD to crash in the following situation: